TofaelKabir/tofaelkabir/README.md

 <h5>
 This is Mohammad Sharkar.
 Currently I am working at Verizon as a Technology Lead.
 Recently I am working on “Network Agreement Management System” Project where Verizon as a Vendor does a Network agreement with a different company for its network expansion.
 As a tester, I mimic the role of Engineers to complete the agreement process.
 I test the newly developed feature manually first, then I start writing the test script based on Java and Selenium based Framework on the story assigned to me.
 <br>
-In Future, Either I wanna be a Full Stack Developer.
+In Future, Either I wanna be a Full Stack Developer or a Hadoop Developer.
 I am preparing myself by learning HTML, CSS, Bootstrap, Javascript and related Framework.
 I also learn Python to give a footstep for that language.
-I also have interest for Hadoop Framework.
+I also have interest for Hadoop Big Data Analysis.
 </h5>
 </div>
  <!--- Portfolio/Website --->